mark-spurgeon/launcher/README.md

  Check out http://the-duck.github.io/
  -Install:
 -------
-  To install, you must have a debian-based system:
+  To install, you must have a debian-based system.
-    -download the .zip file and uncompress it in a folder
-    -in this folder, run:
-      `debuild -b`
-    -then there'll be a .deb file in the parent folder, 'depackage' it the way you normaly do it.
+    -From the source, you can build a .deb file, and then install it.

   To install on ubuntu: